 Showit is a web design and hosting platform that allows you to create a completely custom desktop and mobile website, all with a drag and drop interface that requires no coding.
-It integrates with WordPress for easy blogging.
-You can start from scratch or use a template to design the perfect website.
+It integrates with WordPress for easy blogging and SEO.
+You can start from scratch or use a template (like from Northfolk or Tonic) to design the perfect website.

 My absolute favorite part of Showit is the ability to create ANYTHING you want.
 Envision an interactive overlay filled with gorgeous custom fonts and you any design you can think of — it’s possible.
 Because of its drag and drop system, you can put everything anywhere and you’re not limited by a cumbersome interface or restricted template.
 Did I say no coding?
 Yep, it’s code free.

 Showit allows you to completely customize everything from the fonts to the colors and of course the design itself.
 This allows you to perfectly match your website to the expensive branding you invested in.

 This pro is a tie for my favorite — Showit has one of THE best Facebook Groups I’ve seen, as in, there’s a whole group of other business owners (8,000 and counting) who are chatting it up in an active Facebook Group.
 In there, you’ll find discussions on everything from website design, best Showit tips and tricks, managing clients and so much more.
 I’ve gained friends and clients from this group!
 It’s a winner and is just another added benefit when you use Showit to build your business website.

 If you’re familiar with the Adobe suite (InDesign, Illustrator, etc.), Showit will come to you naturally.
 For those without a huge design background, though, it can be overwhelming at first.
 But, there are many tutorials and resources that make it easy to learn if you put your mind to it.
 (And trust me, you started a business.
 Building a website on Showit is a fun piece of the puzzle!)